 Tips to Avoid Fraud

 3. Do not use an ATM unless you have some privacy around you, people should not be lingering around and don’t converse with others while you are using the ATM.
-If any parts of the ATM are loose or unstable, or the ATM looks drastically different than you last saw it, do not use it, instead go to one you feel more comfortable using or visit a branch to withdraw money.
+If any parts of the ATM are loose or unstable, or the ATM looks drastically different than you last saw it, do not use it, instead go to one you feel more comfortable using or visit us inside the branch to withdraw money.

 4. Report any incidents that could put your card information at risk.
 If an ATM captures your card, do not assume that it is by fault of the ATM, a criminal may have staged this and will retrieve your card later.
 In either situation, you should notify the bank and request a new card as soon as possible.